TrønderBilene: Privatization

 A project group concluded in 1996 that the agency should be converted to a limited company.
-TrønderBilene was converted to a limited company from 1 January 1998, and at the same time Managing Director Alf Kroglund announced that he wanted to merge, join an alliance or sell part of the company.
+Following a decision in the county council, the company was rebranded TrønderBilene and converted to a limited company from 1 January 1998.
+Managing Director Alf Kroglund announced that he wanted to merge, join an alliance or sell part of the company.
 Three companies bid for part or all of TrønderBilene: Fosen Trafikklag, Hemne og Orkladal Billag and the consortium NT-Buss, led by Namsos Trafikkselskap.
 In October, the board rejected all the bids, stating that they were too low.
 The bid from Fosen involved them purchasing 66% of the company, while the other bids were for 100% of the shares.
 Fosen also proposed transferring Fosen's and Fosen's largest owner, Torghatten Trafikkselskap's bus divisions to TrønderBilene, and base the new company in Steinkjer.

+Trønderekspressen Scania OmniExpress, operated by TrønderBilene, approaches Trondheim.
+This Nor-Way Bussekspress route was taken through the purchase of Bilruta Frosta–Åsen.

-On 20 January 1999, the county council approved the Fosen bid, who paid NOK 29.7 million for the company.
-The Socialist Left Party and the Liberal Party were the only to vote against the sale.
+On 20 January 1999, the county council approved the Fosen bid, who paid 29.7 million kroner for the company.
+The Socialist Left Party and the Liberal Party were the only whoo vote against the sale.
 In March 2000, TrønderBilene announced the take-over of Fosen's bus divisions, as well as the ownership of Fosen's subsidiary Bilruta Frosta–Åsen from 1 January 2001.
-The take-over increased TrønderBilene's revenue from NOK 100 to 180 million.
-At the same time, the company started serving Trondheim Airport, Værnes with its coach service from Namsos to Trondheim.
+The take-over increased TrønderBilene's annual revenue from 100 to 180 million kroner.
+At the same time, the company started serving Trondheim Airport, Værnes with its coach service from Namsos to Trondheim as part of the Nor-Way Bussekspress brand, a route they inherited from Bilruta Frosta–Åsen.
 TrønderBilenes fleet increased by 95 vehicles to 210 buses and trucks.
 The plans to include Torghatten's bus routes in the take-over were canceled.
-The take-over was financed through a NOK 11.4 million private placement by the two owners.
+The merged company held the main concessions for most of Nord-Trøndelag (except a number of school routes as well as Stjørdalen), the Fosen Peninsual, Hitra and Frøya.
+The take-over was financed through an 11.4 million kroner private placement by the two owners.
+Bilruta Frosta–Åsen was merged into TrønderBilene effektive 1 January 2006.